Help my cute chihuahua puppy has become a chi-nager.

 This is often the time that owners will give up on their chihuahua, especially males, and put them in a rescue.
 This is how we got Arlo, the rescue told us he was fighting with his siblings.

-Keep your chihuahua stimulated and active, chihuahuas rock at agility.
+Keep your chihuahua active, chihuahuas rock at agility.
 Or, make sure they get plenty of good quality interesting walks and lots of playtime with you.
 A chihuahua left alone for long periods of time will become stressed and start to display behaviour associated with separation anxiety.
 Arrange a dog walker if you are out for regular long periods of time.